kind2-mc/kind2/doc/usr/source/9_other/8_interpreter.rst

 The interpreter is a special mode where Kind 2 reads input values from a file and prints the computed values for the output and local variables of a node at each step.
-If the Lustre file contains two or more top nodes, a single node must be selected with either the command-line option :code:`--lustre_main <node_name>` or a single :code:`--%MAIN` annotation in the Lustre file.
+If the Lustre file contains two or more top nodes, a single node must be selected with either the command-line option :code:`--lus_main <node_name>` or a single :code:`--%MAIN` annotation in the Lustre file.

 To use the interpreter, run: